Kiyoakiiii/omniverse-csv-data-display/README.md

 # Get data from the server

 Run the script.py file.
 Note that the prerequisite is to install the driver for the corresponding browser.
-The example here uses the Chorme browser, so you need to download the Google Chorme driver.
-[Download it from this link] (https://googlechromelabs.github.io/chrome-for-testing/).
+The example here uses the Chorme browser, so you need to download the [Google Chorme driver](https://googlechromelabs.github.io/chrome-for-testing/).